coneco-lab/brainstim-multimodal/README.md

 Students have two alternative ways to submit their work:

+1. **Using Git/GitHub:** students that use Git/GitHub can fork this repository, work on their own copy of `pipeline.ipynb`, push their changes to their fork before each deadline, **and notify prof. Belardinelli <u>(cc-ing Matteo)</u> upon doing it**
-1. **Without using Git/GitHub:** students that do not use Git/GitHub can download this repository as described below and, every time there is a deadline, send their own copy of `pipeline.ipynb` to prof. Belardinelli via email, using their University address and cc-ing Matteo.
+2. **Without using Git/GitHub:** students that do not use Git/GitHub can download this repository as described below and, every time there is a deadline, send their own copy of `pipeline.ipynb` to prof. Belardinelli via email, using their University address and cc-ing Matteo.
 Please rename your file as `pipeline_name_surname_assignmentnumber.ipynb`: that is, if your name is Jane Doe and you are submitting assignment 1, rename your file as `pipeline_jane_doe_1.ipynb`
-2. **Using Git/GitHub:** students that use Git/GitHub can fork this repository, work on their own copy of `pipeline.ipynb`, and push their changes to their fork before each deadline

 The two submission methods are equivalent: you are free to choose based on your taste.
 What matters is that you do not miss the deadlines.